MPEDS/protests-analysis/docs/GUIDELINES.md

 organization.
 Here are some rules that help follow the principles of pipeline-oriented reproducible work:

+- For functions that directly process targets, have the arguments of the function be the same as the name of the target, to eliminate all ambiguity.
+  This can be a little tedious when we have targets that are variations of the same dataset, for instance for our code that processes the MPEDS database in several steps, but it is also in these situations that adhering to strict naming is most useful.
 - Use the pipe operator `|>`, which chains the outputs of one function into the second.
 It helps us write code that we can read from left to right, cuts down on repeating names, and prevents naming conflicts.